hashicorp/terraform-provider-hcp/docs/index.md

 - **client_id** (String) The OAuth2 Client ID for API operations.
 - **client_secret** (String) The OAuth2 Client Secret for API operations.

+For more information about HCP, please review our [documentation page](https://cloud.hashicorp.com/docs/hcp).